YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 Alternatives to Database Encryption
 ++++++++++++++++++++++++++++++++++++

 On some platforms, you may be able to use disk drives with built-in encryption, or encrypted file systems to protect data at rest.
-These may or may not be as secure as YottaDB database encryption: for example, once an encrypted file system is mounted, the files can be accessed by any process that has appropriate permissions; with YottaDB database encryption each process accessing a database file must individually have access to the keys for that database file.
+These may or may not be as secure as YottaDB database encryption: for example, once an encrypted file system is mounted, the files can be accessed by any process that has the appropriate permissions; with YottaDB database encryption, each process accessing a database file must individually have access to the keys for that database file.

 +++++++++++++++
 Device IO